There was an error with your log in

 This rewarding 20-km trail will take you through the Nordic wilderness, leading up to the majestic Trolltunga cliff.
 Located in the Hardangerfjord region in Norway, Trolltunga hides spectacular landscapes and unique sunrises.
 The hike’s famous feature is a rock jutting out 700 meters (2,300 feet) above Ringedalsvatnet Lake.
 Prepare to be staggered by towering, snow-dusted mountains in the distance and seemingly never-ending green valleys dotted with boulders.
 While the end destination is phenomenal, the journey itself is just as extraordinary and rewarding.
 Find out more about why the Trolltunga hike is an otherworldly experience from Stian Rudd, Haugesund local.

-• The Trolltunga hike is considered to be one of the best hikes in the world
+The Trolltunga hike is considered one of the best in the world

 Available itineraries

 High above the meandering fjord, a peculiar rock formation proudly juts out, just like a troll would stick out its tongue—hence its name.
 Hiking to Trolltunga, one of Europe’s most exciting and spectacular cliffs, is a 10 to 12-hour journey, scenic from start to finish.
-Join your experienced guides on a 1-day hike to the stellar cliff, and along the way they’ll take you to hidden gems and spoil you with delicious Norwegian food.
+We’ll join our experienced guide on a 1-day hike to the stellar cliff, and along the way they’ll take us to hidden gems and spoil us with delicious Norwegian food.

 Trolltunga is a majestic adventure to embark on!
-Experience Trolltunga’s sunset and sunrise from a camp 1200 meters above sea level.
-Enjoy two days of hiking and discover local food and nature with experienced guides!
-Discover the original Preikestolen (Pulpit Rock), a stunning cliff that’s almost forgotten, but as magical as the more famous Trolltunga.
-Try out traditional Norwegian food as you relax around the campfire and spend a night in a beautiful campsite.
+We’ll experience Trolltunga’s sunset and sunrise from a camp 1,200 m (3,937 ft) above sea level!
+On this two-day hike, we’ll discover local food and nature with our experienced guide, as well as the original Preikestolen (Pulpit Rock), a stunning cliff that’s almost forgotten, but as magical as the more famous Trolltunga.
+As we relax around the campfire, we’ll savor traditional Norwegian food and spend one night in a beautiful campsite.

 • Your hiking adventure begins at 11.30 am at the Skjeggedal parking lot.
 Your guiding service will transport you from there up the Mågeli Road and you’ll follow the trail all the way up to Gryteskar.
 Here you’ll witness incredible views of Folgefonna Glacier.
 You’ll get to enjoy a classic Norwegian mountain lunch and, depending on the pace, you should reach the cliff around 5 pm.